JODY’S TEST RIDER CHRONICLES: MY LIFE AS AN MXA TEST PILOT

 They don’t all make it through every test.
 Jody contemplates shooting the 1979 Yamaha YZ125F to put it out of its misery at Saddleback.
 A blown main bearing was the culprit this time, but it has been everything from broken frames to exploded hubs.

-There are three kinds of test reports: (1) glad-hand reports, (2) scorched earth tests, and (3) rave reviews.
 In the real world, the only tests that count are the raves and scorchers.
 Why?
 Every young test rider, unsure of his knowledge or devoid of it, writes a glad-hand report to disguise his lack of commitment (by not saying anything or by only saying nice things).
-The theory that drives the meek, who inherit many test positions at magazines, is that if they don’t say anything bad, then nobody will be offended.
+The theory that drives the meek, who inherit many test positions in the media, is that if they don’t say anything bad, then nobody will be offended.
 And if they don’t say anything good, then they won’t be held accountable when the bike turns out to be a brick on wheels.

-(3) The Race Review: In a rave review the test rider believes that the factory is on the right track and wants the engineers (or the consumer) to know how much they like the way the bike performs.
+I have written lots of scorched earth bike test.
+Not surprisingly, most test riders have decided that it isn’t worth the risk to write bad things, so they shy away from saying factual things about bad bikes.
+Not MXA.
+We called a garbage scow a “garbage scow” when it deserves it.
+On the other hand, a rave review means that the test rider believes that the factory is on the right track and wants the engineers (or the consumer) to know how much they like the way the bike performs.
 Sometimes, bikes that aren’t all that special get praised, but at least you have to admire the test rider’s misplaced passion.
-But, the test rider is willing to go out on a limb and ride his honest opinion.
-He likes the bike and he wants other people to feel what he feels.
-Hopefully, he doesn’t feel the same way about the next five bikes he tests

 “I DON’T CARE IF YOU’RE RIGHT OR WRONG, AS LONG AS YOU ARE ALWAYS RIGHT OR ALWAYS WRONG.
 BUT YOU CAN’T BE A GOOD TEST RIDER IF YOU ARE ONLY RIGHT HALF THE TIME.”
 ED SCHEIDLER.